 Swim Sail Science

-Swim Sail Science is a 5-week summer program for Boston children that blends academic support with sailing lessons, swimming instruction, and hands-on marine and physical science.
+Swim Sail Science is a no cost 5-week summer program for Boston Public Schools children that blends academic support with sailing lessons, swimming instruction, and hands-on marine and physical science.

 Students in SSS learn to sail and swim; they make progress in math, science and English language arts with help from BPS teachers; and every student receives daily transportation and meals, all at no cost to their families.
 No prior sailing or swimming experience is necessary for students to attend.
-At this time, registration is limited to students who attend the Harvard-Kent, Warren Prescott, Eliot or Orchard Gardens elementary schools.
+At this time, registration is limited to students who attend the Harvard-Kent, Warren Prescott, Eliot, Curtis Guild, Curley, Perry, Bradley or William E. Russell elementary schools.
+If you have questions about your child’s eligibility, please email us at email@example.com.

-After two summers, Swim Sail Science students skip ahead to our summer youth program’s “Step 2”, where they will continue learning how to sail while also participating in enrichment activities, like marine science classes, building solar boats, and swimming.
+After two summers, Swim Sail Science students move up to our summer youth program’s “Step 2”, where they will continue learning how to sail while also participating in enrichment activities, like marine science classes, building solar boats, and swimming.

 7:50-8:15 AM Arrive at Pier 4 and eat breakfast